-Travelsphere’s Australia expert Marcus Philpott has been a Tour Manager for 15 years and is a real expert when it comes to exploring the land down under.
+Travelsphere’s Australia expert Marcus Philpott has been a Holiday Director for 15 years and is a real expert when it comes to exploring the land down under.
 Marcus takes us on a journey through his favourite destination...

 Sunset over Uluru and soaking up the sights of Sydney are just two things that make Australia really special to me.